LaReiter/LaReiter.github.io/qotd.md

 ---
 layout: default
-title: "Quote of the Day"
+title: "Quote of the Week"
 ---

-# Fooling ourselves into understanding complex matter
+# "Normal" is often irrelevant

 > "I don't particularly care about the usual.
 If you want to get an idea of a friend's temperament, ethics, and personal elegance, you need to look at him under the tests of
 >  severe circumstances, not under the regular rosy glow of daily life.
 Can you assess the danger a criminal poses by examining only what he does on an ordinary day?
 Can we